Maryland’s highest court prevents reinstatement of Adnan Syed’s conviction in ‘Serial’ podcast case - KTVZ

 Maryland’s highest court prevents reinstatement of Adnan Syed’s conviction in ‘Serial’ podcast case

-(CNN) — Maryland’s Supreme Court has blocked the reinstatement of Adnan Syed’s murder conviction while it decides whether to hear his appeal in the long-running, twisted tale.
+(CNN) — Maryland’s Supreme Court on Thursday blocked the reinstatement of Adnan Syed’s murder conviction while it decides whether to hear his appeal in the long-running, twisted tale.

 Syed has remained free, but the case has grown even trickier.